 Following the session, the practitioner will email the client a summary of the discussion as well as other useful advice and support.

-All of our practitioners complete an intensive two-day classroom-based training course accredited by the Royal College of Nursing (RCN).
+Our practitioners complete an intensive training course combining practical skin camouflage techniques alongside important elements like safeguarding, data protection, and client care.
 They then develop their skills by shadowing an experienced skin camouflage practitioner before delivering consultations on their own.

 Our service only recommends skin camouflage creams and powders listed as available on NHS prescription.
-These products are considered discretionary and the reason for camouflage use may be restricted due to local policy (CCGs in England and Health Boards in Scotland), which we advise our clients of at the time of their appointment.
+These products are considered discretionary and the reason for camouflage use may be restricted due to local policy (CCGs in England and Health Boards in Scotland), which we explain to your patient at the time of their appointment.

 The British National Formulary (BNF) guidelines state that: